matasrasimas/Battleship-game/README.md

 Before you begin, ensure you have the following prerequisites installed on your machine:

-- Java Development Kit (JDK) 8 or higher
+- Java IDE, which supports Maven (Preferably IntelliJ)
 - Node.js and npm (Node Package Manager)